-In recent years, the lesbian, gay, bisexual, and transgendered (LGBT) community has made considerable progress on the issue of marriage equality, resulting in considerable changes to the legal landscape.
+In recent years, the lesbian, gay, bisexual, and transgendered community has made considerable progress on the issue of marriage equality, resulting in considerable changes to the legal landscape.
 Attorney Sheryl R. Rentz always stays on top of the newest developments in Pennsylvania family law.
 Along with her excellent legal staff, she helps clients in unique circumstances get a grasp on the complex family law process.
-If you are seeking an attorney who has experience working with the LGBT community, please call the Law Offices of Sheryl R. Rentz today at (866) 290-9292.
+If you are seeking an attorney who has experience working with the LGBTQ community, please call the Law Offices of Sheryl R. Rentz today at (610) 645-0100.

 Same-Sex Couple Family Law Issues in Pennsylvania